-The MBA Program offered by AUD's School of Business Administration is a professionally oriented international business program aimed at providing students who aspire to leadership and management roles within the field of business administration with the opportunity to pursue a high level of professional preparation which will enhance their prospective career options.
-The MBA curriculum is designed to ensure a broad and integrated conceptual coverage of the functional areas of business, and an ability to apply the concepts, principles, analytical tools and techniques from the different business disciplines to guide decision making in the global environment of business.
+The Mission of the M.B.A. program is to provide graduates who aspire to leadership and management roles within the field of business administration with the opportunity to pursue a high level of professional preparation which will enhance their prospective career options.
+The M.B.A. curriculum is designed to ensure a broad and integrated conceptual coverage of the functional areas of business, by enabling the application of the concepts, principles, analytical tools and techniques from the different business disciplines to quide decision making in the global environment of business.
+The program promotes strategic thinking, ethical values, social responsibility, and cultural diversity.